Log in Vår Gård

 Text: CHRISTIAN DAUN Photo: BRUNO EHRS

-- I liked Sweden right away, says Abdo as we settle down in a group of sofas next to the reception.
+- I liked Sweden straight away, says Abdo as we settle down in a sofa group next to the reception.

-- At first the weather was a bit difficult, but it's only three or four months a year, then it's okay again.
-And the people here gave me respect right away, not hatred like in Sudan.
+- At first the weather was a bit difficult, but it's only three or four months a year, then it becomes okay again.
+And the people here gave me respect straight away, not hatred like in Sudan.

 It's ten o'clock, the hour in the morning between the breakfast rush and the lunch rush when Abdo has time to take it easy.
 He goes behind the bar and makes himself a latte.
-"Abbe" has wearing a white chef's coat, black pants, and proper work shoes.
-His hair is slicked back.
-A few white spots in his beard tell him he's 44; otherwise he gives a youthful impression: polite and low-key.
-Next month he's going to Sudan to say hello to family and relatives, he says happily.
+"Abbe" is wearing a white chef's coat, black trousers and sturdy work shoes.
+His hair is neat.
+A few white spots in his beard indicate that he has turned 44; otherwise he gives a youthful impression: polite and low-key.
+Next month he will go to Sudan to visit family and relatives, he says happily.

-It will be the third trip home since he came to Sweden 16 years ago.
-His father died of cancer when Abdo was only eight years old, and last year his older sister passed away, due to diabetes.
-The family he has left – mother and three siblings – still live in Sudan.
+This will be his third trip home since he came to Sweden 16 years ago.
+His father died of cancer when Abdo was only eight years old, and last year his older sister passed away due to diabetes.
+The family he has left – his mother and three siblings – still live in Sudan.

-I continue to work as long as I can and get.
-On Sundays, he usually looks forward to Monday, he says. - I like everything here, almost more than my own home.
-There are many who end up at Vår Gård who later regret it, who want to come back.
+- I like everything here, almost more than my own home.
+There are many who leave Vår Gård and then regret it, who want to come back.
 I understand that.
-I ask him to specify what it is that he likes about his work, but Abbe does not want to single out any particular part.
-That's the whole: coming here and seeing the sea in the mornings, then the conversation with the colleagues, the talking, and then the work itself, that teamwork that is necessary for Vår Gård 's kitchen to get through the day.
+I ask him to specify what it is that he likes about his work, but Abbe doesn't want to single out any individual aspect.
+It's the whole thing: coming here and seeing the sea in the mornings, then the chat with colleagues, the banter, and then the work itself, the teamwork that is needed for Vår Gård 's kitchen to get through the day.

-- The heart is in the right place!
+– His heart is in the right place!

-- When extra staff come here, they always say: "...and he, the dishwasher, was magical".
+– When extra staff come here, they always say: "...and that dishwasher was magical."

-Karin Lindberg, the chef who previously described Abbe as "environmental police", is polishing the figs - they will be fig marmalade for the Christmas table - when I come and disturb.
+Karin Lindberg, the chef who previously described Abbe as an “environmental policeman,” is peeling figs – they’re going to be made into fig jam for the Christmas table – when I come and interrupt.
+Why is Abbe so important?
+She considers my question carefully, then she says:

-The dutiful object of the tributes has of course already slipped away to the treasure room.
-From inside, a deafening pffffsh is heard as the machine starts up.
-Hopefully he heard anyway.
+The dutiful objects of the tributes have of course already slipped away to the find sink.
+From inside there, a deafening pffffsch can be heard as the machine starts up.
+Hopefully he heard it anyway.

 About Abdo "Abbe" Merjan